mengdotzip/sleipnir/README.md

 # Find "cool" anywhere in the SSH key
 ./sleipnir -pattern cool

-# Find key starting with "AAAA"
+# Find key starting with "Hi".
+Keep in mind that the starting string "AAAAC3NzaC1lZDI1NTE5AAAAI" is static
+# sleipnir will only start searching after that.
-./sleipnir -pattern AAAA -location start
+./sleipnir -pattern Hi -location start

 # Find key ending with "1337" OR "meng" OR "github"
 ./sleipnir -pattern 1337,meng,github -location end